Financial-Times/alphaville-longroom/README.md

 heroku local
 ```

+## Deployment

+Alphaville Longroom does not have a CI deployment set up.
+Once you have tested everything, go to heroku and deploy from the deployment tab for `av2-longroom-test` and then `av2-longroom-prod`.

 ### Article access

 In order you to be able to access articles without getting the barrier, you will need 2 things: